claire-west/svstudio-manual/docs/workspace/piano-roll.md

 When using a non-AI singer, a blue line will closely follow the target pitch line.
 This represents the actual rendered pitch of the synthesized vocals.

 ### 5. Retake Indicator
+!!! note "Pro Feature - AI Retakes"

     If using AI Retakes, indicates which take is being used for the note.

 ### 6. Waveform Preview and Phoneme Timing
 A preview of the waveform for the note, as well as timing indicators for the individual phonemes associated with it.